BlueChilli/ChilliSource.Mobile.Api/.github/CONTRIBUTING.md

 2. create a topic branch from `develop` in your forked repo
 3. resolve issues on your fork's topic branch
 4. ensure that your code complies with the [checklist](#checklist) below
-5. run `./build.sh` and fix any errors or failed unit tests
+5. run `./build.sh` from the `build` folder and fix any errors or failed unit tests
 6. submit a pull request to our `develop` branch (please see [here](https://help.github.com/articles/about-pull-requests/) for help with pull requests)

 ### Checklist ###